“Focus on just one new habit every two weeks. Master this routine first. When one habit is established, look at the next improvement you can work on.“

 The Power of Habit

-Freeletics trainer, John-Francis, believes that your habits are the only thing stopping you from eating healthy and accomplishing your body composition goals.
+Your habits are the only thing stopping you from eating healthy and accomplishing your body composition goals.
 Deleting old habits and exchanging them with new, healthy and conscious patterns requires a crazy amount of discipline, right?

-John explains that in the beginning, you do need a lot of discipline.
+In the beginning, you do need a lot of discipline.

 “You only need great self-discipline until an action becomes a habit.
 Once a new behaviour becomes a habit, it takes less discipline to maintain.
 Your actions will become automatic.”